QuirkyCort/micropython-gy33/gy33-uart/README.md

 * pwr: LED power.
 0 to 10.
 * save: If True, the setting will persist across a power cycle.

+### GY33_UART.set_integration_time(time)

+Sets the integration time in milliseconds.
+A higher integration time will provide a higher resolution for the raw values, but at the expense of a lower update rate.
+This setting will persist across a power cycle.

+* time: Integration time in milliseconds.
+(Valid values are 700, 154, 100 (default), 24, or 2.4).

+### GY33_UART.set_baudrate(rate)

+Sets the baudrate.

+* rate: Must be either 9600 or 115200.

+### GY33_UART.set_i2c_addr(addr)

+Sets the i2c address (...for use in I2C mode).

+* addr: Desired i2c address.
+Must be between 0 to 127.

 ### GY33_UART.query_raw()